microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ![](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/MapControlOk.png)

 Great job!
 Now you have a WPF application which perfecly integrates two UWP controls, **InkCanvas** and **MapControl**.
-Additionally, since we have packed our application as MSIX, we have the chance to leverage APIs from the Universal Windows Platform, to make it even more powerful.
+Additionally, since we have packaged our application as MSIX, we have the chance to leverage a wider range of APIs from the Universal Windows Platform, to make it even more powerful.
 MSIX packaging up also the opportunity to release our application in many ways, since it supports not only traditional deployment models (like web, SSCM, Intune, etc.) but also new ones like the Microsoft Store / Store for Business / Store for Education.

 ___